mitsuba-renderer/drjit/docs/special.rst

    [1, 2, 3, 4, 5, 6]

 Tensors directly convert to other Dr.Jit types, and vice versa.
-A potential surprise here is that this actually changes the output of operations like ``print``, :py:func:`drjit.print`, :py:func:`drjit.format`, and :py:func:`drjit.ArrayBase.__repr__`:
+A potential surprise here is that this changes the output of operations like ``print``, :py:func:`drjit.print`, :py:func:`drjit.format`, and :py:func:`drjit.ArrayBase.__repr__`: